turingschool/backend-curriculum-site/module2/lessons/form_with.md

 <% end %>
 ```

-Notice the **`local: true`** option. **You must include this option for your form to work properly with the `form_with` helper!**
+Notice the **`data: {turbo: false}`** option. **You must include this option for your form to work properly with the `form_with` helper!**

-This helper is set to false by default when using the `form_with` helper.
-This is because `form_with` was built with performance improvements in mind.
-Within professional rails applications, this helper defaults to taking advantage of AJAX (Asynchronous JavaScript And XML) to send requests.
-We won't dive into the advantages and disadvantages of this just yet, but know that this option expects a JavaScript response as opposed to an HTML response.
-We aren't implementing JavaScript in our applications, so we want our request to be sent expecting an HTML response.
+As of Rails 7, Rails uses Turbo as a form optimization tool.
+Turbo has many benefits, but it also introduces some quirks that are tricky to troubleshoot, especially when you're just starting to learn about forms.
+For simplicity, we are going to disabe Turbo whenever making a form in order to avoid these pesky issues.

 In the above example, we are binding our form to a new Dog object `Dog.new`.
 While this works from a functionality standpoint, we don't ever want to be reaching from our views into our database, so, we would want our controller to send this object to our views: